ADA-research/Sparkle/Documentation/source/index.md

 You will need to reactivate the environment every time you start the terminal, before using Sparkle.
 ```

+### venv

 Sparkle can also be installed as a standalone package using Pip.
-We recommend creating a new virtual environment (For example, [venv](https://docs.python.org/3/library/venv.html)) before to ensure no clashes between dependencies occur.
+We recommend creating a new virtual environment with [venv](https://docs.python.org/3/library/venv.html) before to ensure no clashes between dependencies occur.
+Note that when creating a new venv, Sparkle needs Python 3.10 to run.

+To install Sparkle in the virtual environment simply type:

 ```bash
 pip install SparkleAI
 ```

 Note that a direct installation through Pip does not handle certain dependencies of the Sparkle CLI, such as the required libraries for compiling [RunSolver](https://www.cril.univ-artois.fr/~roussel/runsolver/).

+You will need to supply, asside from the other dependencies in the next section, the following in your virtual environment:
+- `Python 3.10` is required to use Sparkle
+- `libnuma` and `numactl` in order to compile RunSolver.
+We suggest to use `GCCcore-12.2.0`.
+- The `R6` package, in order to compile `IRACE`

 ### Install dependencies
 Asside from several package dependencies, Sparkle's package / CLI relies on a few user supplied executables: